dmaccormac/dmaccormac.github.io/_posts/2024-12-08-windows-terminal-tips-tricks.md

 # Configuration

 ## Opening settings.json
 Open Windows Terminal and click on the down arrow ▼ in the top bar next to the tabs.
 You can also access settings using the keyboard shortcut combination `Ctrl + , (comma)`.
 Once in settings, click on the option for `Open JSON file` in the lower-left corner.
 This will open the settings.json file in your default text editor.

-You can also access the `settings.json` file directly at the following path:
+You can also access the `settings.json` file directly at `Packages\Microsoft.WindowsTerminal` under the Local AppData folder.

-`C:\Users\<YourUsername>\AppData\Local\Packages\Microsoft.WindowsTerminal_<random_string>\LocalState
-`

 ## Configuring settings.json
 When you open the settings.json file, configuration is categorized in several different sections.